Inheritance Law

 - Since each country has its own will forms, the form used matters (handwritten, notary, judicial, etc.).

-It is essential that deceased had capacity to dispose at time will was drawn up.
-When incapacity claim is raised, additional evidence review is conducted.
+It is essential that the deceased had testamentary capacity at the time the will was drawn up.
+When a capacity challenge is raised, an additional evidence review is conducted.

 3. Absence of Conflict with Public Order

-Will content must not be obviously contrary to Turkish public order.
-For example, dispositions violating fundamental human rights or producing legally prohibited outcomes are not recognised.
+The will's content must not be obviously contrary to Turkish public order.
+Dispositions that violate fundamental human rights or produce legally prohibited outcomes will not be recognised.

 4. Not Within Turkish Courts' Exclusive Jurisdiction

-Decisions and dispositions made on matters within exclusive jurisdiction of Turkish courts are not recognised.
-Since rights in rem on real estate in Turkey fall within this scope, regulation of these rights through will is generally not recognised; however, other aspects of will may be recognised.
+Decisions and dispositions on matters within the exclusive jurisdiction of Turkish courts are not recognised.
+Since rights in rem over real estate in Turkey fall within this scope, the regulation of such rights through a foreign will is generally not recognised; however, other aspects of the will may be.

 5. Protection of Reserved Share

-If will violates Turkish reserved-share regulations, relevant reserved-share heir can protect their right by filing reduction lawsuit.
+If the will infringes Turkish reserved-share regulations, the relevant reserved-share heir can protect their rights by filing a reduction lawsuit.

 Step 1: Preparing Documents